adrianmmiller/KernelSUDebloater/README.md

 - Reboot a second time as on the first Reboot, `post-mount.fs` runs to create the blank overlays, but it doesnt apply them in real time

 Apart from the usual module install log, a log of the process in the script function in customize.sh is output to `/sdcard/KernelSUDebloat.txt`

 ---

-### Debloating New/Additonal Apps:

-- Edit `/sdcard/Download/SystemlessDebloater.cfg`
-- Reboot
-- Reboot a second time as on the first Reboot, `post-mount.fs` runs to create the blank overlays, but it doesnt apply them in real time

----

-#### App "Recovery":

-To recover a single, or multiple app(s):

-- Uninstall the module
-- Reboot
-(All debloated apps are restored)
-- Edit the `/sdcard/Download/SystemlessDebloater.cfg` to remove the wanted apps
-- Install the module again
-- Reboot
-- Reboot a second time as on the first Reboot, `post-mount.fs` runs to create the blank overlays, but it doesnt apply them in real time

----